erkizie/cookbook-llm/README.md

 # Cookbook LLM

-Cookbook LLM is a back-end application designed to generate step-by-step recipes using AI.
-It validates user-provided ingredients and ensures the generated recipe matches the provided input.
-The project is built using Sinatra, adheres to clean architecture principles, and employs external API integrations for recipe generation and validation.
+Cookbook LLM is a full-stack application designed to generate step-by-step recipes using AI.
+It features a robust back-end built with Sinatra and a user-friendly React front-end interface.
+The back-end validates user-provided ingredients and ensures that the generated recipe aligns with the provided input.

 ---